 Here are some of the places where that time goes:

-- Pulling comps (comparable properties) could be anywhere from a half an hour (if properties are not reviewed individually and it’s simple, such as a condo with the same floorplan that just sold ) or 2-3 hours if your agent does a deep dive and it’s a custom home / lot / anything unusual going on or no recent solds nearby.
+- Pulling comps (comparable properties) could be anywhere from a half an hour (if properties are not reviewed individually and it’s simple, such as a condo with the same floorplan that just sold ) or 2-3 hours or more if your agent does a deep dive and it’s a custom home / lot / anything unusual going on or no recent solds nearby.
+Recently I spent about four hours on pricing alone since inventory and sales are so low.
+That makes it harder and more time consuming.
+When possible, I will phone the listing agent of pending sales and that also takes time but can be invaluable when prices are rising fast.

-- Providing you market information (stats, but also finding out from the listing agent how many offers may be expected, how many disclosure packages are pulled, etc.) at least 30 minutes, possibly an hour.
+- Providing you market information (stats from sites I use, stats I crunch directly from the MLS, but also finding out from the listing agent how many offers may be expected, how many disclosure packages are pulled, etc.) at least 30 minutes, possibly a full hour.

 - Talking with the lender, if applicable, and getting the pre-approval offer included and coaching the lender to call the listing agent after the offer is submitted – a few minutes.